kisulu/Student-Registration-System/README.md

 # Student-Registration-System
-Complete students registration systems with login and sign up page, excel as the backend Libraries and Packages Used from tkinter import * from datetime import date
+Complete students registration systems with login and sign up page, mysql as the backend sample of table given in excel.

+Libraries and Packages Used
+from tkinter import *
+from datetime import date